Hans-Adam II of Liechtenstein: Books

-Hans-Adam has written the political treatise The State in the Third Millennium (ISBN 978-3-905881-04-2), which was published in late 2009.
+Hans-Adam has written the political treatise The State in the Third Millennium, which was published in late 2009.
 In it, he argues for the continued importance of the nation-state as a political actor.
 He makes the case for democracy as the best form of government, which he sees China and Russia as in transition towards, although the path will be difficult for these nations.
 He also declared his role in a princely family as something that has legitimacy only from the assent of the people.
 He stated that government should be limited to a small set of tasks and abilities, writing that people "have to free the state from all the unnecessary tasks and burdens with which it has been loaded during the last hundred years, which have distracted it from its two main tasks: maintenance of the rule of law and foreign policy".
 Hans-Adam is a friend of the German anarcho-capitalist economist Hans-Hermann Hoppe.

-Hans-Adam wrote to the foreword to a Sourcebook, on Self-Determination and Self-Administration, which was edited by Wolfgang F. Danspeckgruber and Arthur Watts (ISBN 1-55587-786-9, 1997), and in the Encyclopedia Princetoniensis.
+Hans-Adam wrote to the foreword to a Sourcebook, on Self-Determination and Self-Administration, which was edited by Wolfgang F. Danspeckgruber and Arthur Watts, and in the Encyclopedia Princetoniensis.